DuckyMomo20012/email-remote-access/README.md

   - Make sure the `expiry` field in the `token.json` file is not expired.
 If it is, you can restart the app to **refresh** the token.

-- Execute multiple instructions in the same time will cause the SSL error.
+- Execute multiple instructions at the same time will cause the SSL error.

-  - There is known issue when executing multiple instructions in the same time, it will cause the SSL error.
+  - There is a known issue when executing multiple instructions at the same time, it will cause the SSL error.
 So please execute one instruction after a short time (about ~2 seconds).

 - File size must be less than 1MB.